USTCLLM/RecStudio-Industry/doc/tutorials/inference/README.md

 ​	•	`feature_cache_config_path`: Specifies the path to the feature cache configuration.

-​	•	`inference_dataset_path`: Specifies the path to the dataset used for inference.

-​	•	`candidates_path`: Specifies the path to the candidate set file.

 ​	•	`output_topk`: Specifies the number of top-k items to return from the candidate set.

-​	•	`request_features`: Features used to construct the request_key, which serves as the key to index the candidate items set.

-​	•	`output_save_path`: Specifies the path to save the inference results.

 ​	•	`infer_batch_size`: Specifies the batch size for inference.